highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 a `HostKey`, so the joystick mapping cannot see it.
 Use `keyboard.press --key w` and read back `PDL(1)` — 0 means the key steered, 128 means it did not.

-Sidebar sections behave as an accordion in both the C64 and Apple II menus (shared `AccordionSections` helper): expanding one section collapses the others.
+Sidebar sections behave as an accordion in the C64, Apple II, and Oric menus (shared `AccordionSections` helper): expanding one section collapses the others.
 Automation scripts must therefore expand a section (header button or shortcut) before its inner controls exist in the accessibility tree.